warashibetrader/warashibetrader.github.io/_posts/2022-02-02-multi-asset-wallet.md

 4. It also has Progressive Web App (PWA) support, which means you can install it for a native app experience.

 5. It incorporates a _security quote protocol_, which as far as I'm aware is a novel feature among browser wallets.
-The upshot is that the security quote makes the wallet as secure as a browser extension wallet, but with no need for manual installation.
+The upshot is that the security quote makes the wallet as secure as a native app or browser extension, but with no need for manual installation.
 I will write a separate post about this soon.

 6. The interface is minimal and accessible.
 No Courier New, "I'm-a-hacker" nonsense.